The dk Report

 -02- NASDAQ 60-minute -- Short-term Indicator

 The NASDAQ 60-minute chart shows short-term market health, and helps identify entry and exit points.
-Strong rallies stay above the blue one-week EMA, and stocks act best when the blue line is above the red.
+Strong rallies stay above the black one-week EMA, and stocks act best when the black line is above the red.
 This chart gets noisy around inflection points and trend reversals.

 -03- NYSE Tick -- Short-term Indicator